 In our Phase 1 clinical trial, HB-101 was well tolerated and elicited a strong cytomegalovirus-specific immune responses in all 42 of the treatment arm volunteers.
 Importantly, we observed robust CD8+ and CD4+ T cell responses as well as cytomegalovirus-neutralizing antibody responses, without meaningful vector-neutralizing antibody responses.
 These responses increased in a statistically significant manner upon repeat administration.
-The CD8+ T cell levels achieved in our trial were in the range of, or higher than, the therapeutic levels those published by third parties, in separately designed and conducted clinical trials, using adoptive T cell transfer approaches for the same antigen.
 We believe these results demonstrate the differentiating features of our arenavirus platform.
 In the fourth quarter of 2018, we commenced a Phase 2 clinical trial for HB-101 in cytomegalovirus-negative patients awaiting kidney transplantation from living cytomegalovirus-positive donors.
 We expect safety and immunogenicity data from the first cohorts enrolled in this trial in the first half of 2020, and preliminary efficacy data to follow in the second half of 2020.